-The dynamic of highly excited PAHs at the femtosecond and attosecond timescale was studied by Marciniak et al. [29].
-They suggest a mechanism in which a XUV photon ionizes a molecule and create a hole in the valence shell, which then can lead to the excitation of another electron forming an excited ‘shake-up’ state.
-The excited molecular cationic state relaxes through a non-adiabatic mechanism.
+The dynamics of highly excited PAHs at the femtosecond and attosecond timescale was studied by Marciniak et al. [29].
+They suggested a mechanism in which a XUV photon ionizes a molecule and creates a hole in the valence shell, which can then lead to the excitation of another electron forming an excited “shake-up” state.
+The excited molecular cationic state relaxes through a nonadiabatic mechanism.
 To theoretically model the process, coupled electronic and nuclear dynamics were carried out.
-The potential energy surfaces were obtained using the algebraic diagrammatic construction (ADC) scheme [30] of the one-particle many-body Green's function.
-All-in-all 19 geometries were chosen, and for those geometries wave-packet propagation was employed using the multiconfigurational time-dependent Hartree (MCTDH) method [31] to calculate the non-adiabatic relaxation of the states determined by ADC.
-Due to the huge computational effort of the computational scheme, studies were limited to naphthalene [29].
+The potential energy surfaces were obtained using the algebraic diagrammatic construction (ADC) scheme [30] of the one-particle, many-body Green's function.
+All-in-all, 19 geometries were chosen, and for these geometries, wave-packet propagation was employed using the multiconfigurational time-dependent Hartree (MCTDH) method [31] to calculate the nonadiabatic relaxation of the states determined by ADC.
+Due to the large computational effort of the computational scheme, studies were limited to naphthalene [29].
 In a recently published paper, Recio et al. demonstrated experimentally and computationally the importance of intersystem crossing in the entrance channel of the reaction between atomic oxygen and pyridine [32].